Serbian Souvenirs: What To Buy In Serbia

 You’ll find ratluk in souvenir shops, patisseries, and markets, and you’ll probably also find it in abundance at the airport duty-free section before you leave Serbia!

-Head to a local market and source some ajvar as a tasty gift to take home.
+Head to a local market and source a jar of ajvar as a tasty gift to take home.
 This type of dip is made of potent red peppers, and you’ll no doubt have had it when eating out at a traditional restaurant in Serbia.

 You can try and make it yourself at home, checking out a recipe online, but come on, does it ever taste as good as the stuff made by someone who knows what they’re doing?
 That’s why a jar of this is a fantastic souvenir.